tsuereth/glog/content/post/2017/12/10_marioluigi_bowsersinsidestory.md

 rating = ["Meh"]
 +++

-{{% game "Mario & Luigi: Bowser's Inside Story" %}}Bowser's Inside Story{{% /game %}} has some good fundamentals, but its pacing is a <i>mess</i>, and balancing problems can unexpectedly flip its combat from "fun" to "frustrating."
+[Bowser's Inside Story](game:Mario & Luigi: Bowser's Inside Story) has some good fundamentals, but its pacing is a <i>mess</i>, and balancing problems can unexpectedly flip its combat from "fun" to "frustrating."

 Let's start with some praise: as ever, the Mario RPG combination of platforming, turn-based battles, and real-time action is <i>a good idea</i>.
 When it works, it works great.